1980 Brisbane Rugby League season

-The 1980 Brisbane Rugby League premiership was the 73rd season of Brisbane's semi-professional rugby league football competition.
-Eight teams from across Brisbane competed for the premiership, which culminated in a grand final match between the Northern Suburbs and Southern Suburbs clubs.
+The 1980 Brisbane Rugby League premiership was the 73rd season of Brisbane's professional rugby league football competition.
+Eight teams from across Brisbane competed for the premiership, which culminated in a grand final match at Lang Park between Northern Suburbs (Norths) and Southern Suburbs (Souths).

 Season summary

-Teams played each other three times, with 21 rounds of competition played.
-It resulted in a top four of Southern Suburbs, Fortitude Valley, Northern Suburbs and Past Brothers.
+Teams played each other three times, with 21 rounds of competition played.It resulted in a top four of Southern Suburbs, Fortitude Valley, Northern Suburbs and Past Brothers Brisbane.